 If you think of the aircraft as moving through a thick fluid you can imagine when this fluid must give way to the airframe and might interfere with other flows.
-This virtualisation will help where to look for improvements on your particular aircraft, and consulting with other builders is also advisable.
+This virtualization will help where to look for improvements on your particular aircraft, and in addition consulting with other builders of the same type is also advisable.

 This page will look at the parts and sections of an aircraft which can changed or modified by the builder to reduce drag (streamlining the air flow) and to improve the performance of the aircraft.

-When looking at an aircraft one can see a number of items sticking out in the wind, so to speak.
-These items are usually already streamlined to a large extent by the aircraft manufacturer.
+When looking at an aircraft one can see a number of items sticking out into the wind, so to speak.
+These items are usually already streamlined to a large extent by the aircraft/ part manufacturer.
 But there is always room for improvement, and this is where the aircraft kit builder shines.

 Fairing a landing gear leg concentrates on four major points: the intersection between the fuselage and the gear leg, the leg itself, the intersection between the gear leg and wheel and the wheel pant.
-These four places need all to be streamlined is if it is to have any effect.
+These four places need all to be streamlined if it is to have any effect at all.

 This is a form of interference drag (like the intersections mentioned above) where proper fairing separates and guides the interfering air flows and this reduces drag.
 You will see this fairing at the wing root where it is attached to the fuselage.
-It can also be applied where the horizontal stabilizer or vertical fin enters the tail section.
+It can also be applied where the horizontal stabilizer or vertical fin enters the tail section in the fuselage.

 Cooling inlets are needed to let air enter the cowling to cool the engine.
 But these are sometimes too large creating a lot of pressure in the cowling.
 As air exits under cowling it has been warmed up.
 Warm air expands so these exits must be even larger than the inlets.
-It is best to create a low pressure differential between the inlet/exit so that warm air is sucked out of the cowling.
+It is best to create a low pressure differential between the inlet/ exit so that warm air is sucked out of the cowling at the underside.

 If at all possible, lowering your canopy reduces the frontal area and drag.
 But the headroom might become to small for the larger pilots out there.
 And while you're at it: creating a turtle deck behind the canopy keeps the air flow from becoming turbulent and this reduces drag too.

-A smaller tail wheel and streamlining this can reduce drag.
-One needs to ask how much trouble is involved and how much there is to be gained as you will have less controllability on the ground during landing roll out and taxi.
+Using a smaller tail wheel and streamlining this can reduce drag.
+One needs to ask how much trouble is involved and how much is there to be gained as you will have somewhat less controllability on the ground during landing roll out and taxi.

 The gaps between aileron or flaps and the wing can be sealed with a special tape.
 Keep in mind that with fowler flaps you do NOT want that gap to be sealed off (when that flap is down) as that will disrupt the air flow over the flap and increase stall speed!

-You as the builder can experiment with sleeker windshields, improved engine cowls, vortex generator kits.
-There are a number of manufacturers busy in the aircraft speed market with STC'ed improvements which can be used by homebuilders too.
+You as the builder can experiment with sleeker windshields, improved engine cowls, vortex generator kits and more.
+There are a number of manufacturers busy in the aircraft speed market with STC approved improvements which can be used by homebuilders too.

 Also installing an electronic engine ignition will increase efficiency and lowers fuel burn or produce higher power, whichever you choose.
 Read more about that here.

-Kent Paser managed to squiggle 57 knots more out of his Mustang II topspeed, I can only imagine what can be done with your aircraft.
+Kent Paser managed to squiggle 57 knots more out of his Mustang II top speed, I can only imagine what can be done with your aircraft with some time, effort and creativity.Written by EAI.